City Guides

 Los Angeles Union Station Mural (via Canva)

 Why are murals important in Los Angeles?
-Well, these art pieces are more than just pretty decorations.
+Similar to Austin murals, these art pieces are more than just pretty decorations.
 Los Angeles has a rich tradition of mural art that dates back to the early 20th century, heavily influenced by the early Mexican muralism movement.
 Murals in LA have long been a medium for expressing social, political, and cultural narratives.

 From the early days when artists like David Alfaro Siqueiros brought their revolutionary spirit to the city's walls, murals have served as powerful tools for community identity and activism.
 According to The Art Story, Siqueiros is best known as, “a member of los tres grandes (three greats) of Mexican muralism” and helped to establish a movement of revolutionary stance through art.